scrapli/scrapli_replay/docs/user_guide/basic_usage.md

 - Credentials: username/password (including for "enable" password) will always be "scrapli", as mentioned this is to keep things simple and not deal with storing any credential data
 - Configs: configuration things are not supported and probably won't ever be.
-It would be a lot of work to keep track of when/if a user sends a config and what the resulting configuration would look like...
+It would be a lot of work to keep track of when/if a user sends a config and what the resulting configuration would look like.

-- Paging: if you execute a command that would not complete due to paging not being disabled (i.e. "show run" before "terminal lenght 0") the server will also not complete the show command -- sending a return at this point will get you back to the prompt.
-This is intentional -- if you use the server to test scrapli scripts we want things to look/feel like real... meaning scrapli would be stuck here looking for a prompt it can never find and eventually time out.
+The remaining major caveats are all around the "paging" behavior of the mock server(s).
+Before diving into these caveats, it is worth knowing a little bit about how scrapli behaves in general.
+Typical scrapli connections are opened, and an "on_open" function is executed -- this function normally disables pagination on a device, this is done so scrapli never has to deal with prompts like "--More--" during the output of a command.
+The collector/server stores the commands that are executed in the "on_open" function, and *assumes* that these commands disable pagination for the given device (this is true for all core platforms, so it *must* be true, right? :)).
+With that out of the way:

-- Paging again...: You must send *all* commands from the "on_open" function of a driver in order to disable paging... yes of course "terminal length 0" would disable paging for a "show run" command on an IOS-XE device, *but* we only know that the "on_open" function of the IOS-XE driver runs both "terminal length 0" AND "terminal width 512"... until both of these commands are seen paging is not disabled.
+- Disabling pagination requires *all* "on_open" commands to be executed: if the "on_open" command for your platform contains "terminal length 0" and "terminal width 512", *both* commands must be seen before the server will disable pagination.
+If you send just "terminal length 0" (even though this disables pagination on IOSXE/etc.) but have *not* also sent "terminal width 512" the server will show you paginated output!
-- Paging again... again...: Paging cannot be disabled other than exiting and reconnecting to the mock server.
-As scrapli doesnt know how to re-enable paging we can't know that for the collector either.
+- Re-enabling pagination/logging in/out: You cannot *re-enable* pagination on the server, the only way to do this is to exit/re-connect.
+This is because the collector has no way to know what commands are actually doing/what commands disable/re-enable pagination (and we would never re-enable pagination in scrapli anyway!).

-With all the bad stuff out of the way, let's check out a mock server:
+With all the caveats out of the way, let's check out a mock server:

 ```
 $ ssh localhost -p 2001 -l scrapli